Post-payment verification process for community pharmacy services and activity

 Update April 2024

-• The year of service activity will be amended to 2022/23, so the pharmacy records should still be available for those accounts that have not yet been contacted.
+- The year of service activity will be amended to 2022/23, so the pharmacy records should still be available for those accounts that have not yet been contacted;

-• A patient’s NHS number is the preferred evidence to confirm the claims were made in accordance with the service specification.
+- A patient’s NHS number is the preferred evidence to confirm the claims were made in accordance with the service specification;

 PPV is currently ongoing.

-The review, commissioned by NHS England, covers OOP expense claims submitted by contractors over two periods, between February 2019 – January 2020, and February 2020 – January 2021.
+The review, commissioned by NHS England, covers OOP expense claims submitted by pharmacy owners over two periods, between February 2019 – January 2020, and February 2020 – January 2021.
 For the two review periods, the PPV activity has identified a few outlier pharmacies with significantly higher OOP expense claims compared to other pharmacies.

-Community Pharmacy England has been consulted on the proposed verification process and has sought to ensure the process is appropriately targeted, proportionate and fair to those contractors asked to provide records (as well as fair to the commissioner and public purse).
-The PPV approach for OOP expenses will target a relatively small cohort of pharmacies nationwide having very high values of claims during one, or both of the review periods.
-Where the NHSBSA identifies pharmacies with very high values of OOP expense claims, they will write to them setting out the process for reviewing their claims submitted over the review periods.
+Community Pharmacy England has been consulted on the proposed verification process and has sought to ensure the process is appropriately targeted, proportionate and fair to those pharmacy owners asked to provide records (as well as fair to the commissioner and public purse).
+The PPV approach for OOP expenses targeted a relatively small cohort of pharmacies nationwide having very high values of claims during one, or both of the review periods.
+A total of 53 pharmacy owners were selected for PPV.

 Further information